5 min read

 Q2 Solutions, a leading clinical trial laboratory services organization resulting from an IQVIA and Quest Diagnostics joint venture, today announced its collaboration with the University of Texas Medical Branch (UTMB) to develop a novel assay for COVID-19 (SARS-CoV-2) tests, an essential tool for rapid development of a Coronavirus vaccine.
 Once a viable assay is developed, Q2 Solutions labs will produce it for use in clinical trials to determine the effectiveness of a COVID-19 vaccine.

-An assay is an analysis done to determine the biological or pharmacological potency of a drug.
-Compared with the conventional plaque-based neutralizing assay, UTMB’s novel reporter COVID-19-based test may provide several potential advantages, including increased sensitivity and dramatic increase in assay throughput because the assay time is shifted from multiple days to a single day.
+An essay is an analysis done to determine the biological or pharmacological potency.
+Compared with the conventional plaque-based neutralizing assay, UTMB’s novel reporter COVID-19-based test may provide several advantages, including increased sensitivity.

 Cepheid Inc (3/23 – Press Release)